Hao Yu, Ph.D. Policy Researcher 4570 Fifth Avenue Suite 600 Pittsburgh, PA 15101 Phone: 412-683-2300 x4460 Email: firstname.lastname@example.org

 Yu H, Dick AW.
 Recent trends in state children's health insurance program eligibility and coverage for CSHCN.
 Pediatrics.
 2009 Dec;124 Suppl 4:S337-42.

-Medicaid SCHIP & Health Insurance, Special Health Care Needs, Cost Effectiveness, Access to Health Care
+Insurance Coverage, Special Health Care Needs, Access to Health Care